 Gathering together with family and close friends who have shared the loss of your baby, can be a great source of comfort to you and your partner.

 2.)
 Take some time away for you and your partner

 Some couples prefer to go away for Christmas, whether that’s to a relative’s home or to somewhere completely new over Christmas.
-This can act as a much needed escape from home, a change of scene and as space to take a meaningful pause.
+This can act as a much-needed escape from home, a change of scenery and as space to take a meaningful pause.

 3.)
 Involve your baby

 Some couples I have cared for have been able to include their little one in the festive celebrations by decorating a separate little Christmas tree with white lights and topped with a little star or angel to represent their baby.
 Having a visible symbol like this, or a special tree bauble, allows some women to feel that their baby is included and a part of their families Christmas traditions, which can be hugely comforting.